 At Audit Committee meetings, the Audit Committee met with the Company's internal and independent auditors, with and without management present, to discuss the overall scope of their respective annual audit plans, the results of their respective audits, the effectiveness of the Company's internal control over financial reporting, including management's and EY's reports thereon, and the bases for the conclusions expressed in those reports, and the overall quality of the Company's financial reporting.
 In addition, the Audit Committee reviewed and discussed with management the Company's audited consolidated financial statements for fiscal 2018, met and held discussions with management, the Company's independent registered public accounting firm and the head of the Company's internal audit function (both with and without management present) regarding the fair and complete presentation of the Company's financial results and discussed the significant accounting policies applied in the Company's financial statements as well as alternative treatments.
-The Audit Committee also reviewed and discussed with management, the head of the Company's internal audit function and the Company's independent registered public accounting firm the reports required by Section 404 of the Sarbanes Oxley Act of 2002, namely, management's annual assessment of the Company's internal control over financial reporting and the Company's independent registered public accounting firm statestation report thereon.
-The Audit Committee has discussed with the Company's independent registered public accounting Oversight Board, or "PCAOB."
-In addition, the Audit Committee has received the written disclosures and the letter from the Company's independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting
+The Audit Committee also reviewed and discussed with management, the head of the Company's internal audit function and the Company's independent registered public accounting firm the reports required by Section 404 of the Sarbanes Oxley Act of 2002, namely, management's annual assessment of the Company's internal control over financial reporting and the Company's independent registered public accounting firm's attestation report thereon.
+The Audit Committee has discussed with the Company's independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, issued by the Public Company Accounting Oversight Board, or "PCAOB."
+In addition, the Audit Committee has received the written disclosures and the letter from the Company's independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm such firm's independence.